Contents

 }

 Running the tests with cargo will show six shining tests passing.
 But we would like to go a step beyond.
-We have put some, admittedly not much, effort into having our custom error type and we would like to check that the right variant –there might be more in the future– with the right associated data is returned.
+We have put some, admittedly not much, effort into implementing our custom error type, and we would like to confirm that the correct variant –there might be more in the future– with the appropriate associated data is returned.

 We only have to make a small change to the current test and capture the error in the less else pattern match.